 The principles are:

 If local farms are modeled after large industrial farms, they too will be negatively effected by increasing fossil fuel costs much like their larger cousins.
 Unlike large monoculture farms however, small farms can be managed as ecological systems.
 Progressive farmers are experimenting with new ways to integrate crops and livestock to use energy and nutrients more efficiently and agroecological research at the university must support this effort.
+Science is important to the future of this work, but the science must be framed in ecological principles to be sustainable.

 Although quite small, Edible forest gardens which mimic late-stage ecological succession, are perhaps the best example of a sustainable food production system.
 But even simpler intercropping or polyculture systems are more energy and nutrient efficient than large monocultures.
 It is imperative for small, local farms to continue to transition to ecologically managed systems if they are to be competitive and sustainable in the long run.
 Consumers can participate in this transition, by supporting these farms and working to make local agriculture thrive in their own community.